AnnieL1229/foodcom-recipe-analysis/README.md

 **2. Distribution of Saturated Fat Ratio**

-The histogram below shows the **saturated fat ratio**, which measures the proportion of total fat that comes from saturated sources.
+The histogram below shows the distribution of **saturated fat ratio**, which measures the proportion of total fat that comes from saturated sources.
 A ratio of **0** can indicate:
 - The recipe **contains no fat at all** (total fat = 0).
 - The recipe contains fat, but **none of it is saturated fat** (only unsaturated fats).